-Next, pick the colour that suits you best: platinum blond, chestnut with copper highlights, chocolate brown… the choices are endless as long as you pick a colour that’s one or two shades darker or lighter than your natural colour.
+Next, pick the colour that suits you best: platinum blond, chestnut with copper highlights, chocolate brown… the choices are endless as long as you follow the golden rule and choose a colour that’s one or two shades darker or lighter than your natural colour.
 Can’t decide between two shades?
 Go with the lightest one.
 It’s always easier to make your hair darker next time than the other way around (a new colour doesn’t make another one lighter).

 It’s important that you read the instructions carefully and follow them to the letter.
 To get the right shade, always make sure you wait the amount of time listed in the instructions and respect the quantities you need to mix.

 - 1 or 2 hair colour kits

 - 1 old shirt

 - 1 old towel

 - 1 bowl and 1 applicator brush (optional)

 Carefully following the instructions, mix the ingredients in the bottle provided in the package, or in a bowl.
 Don’t forget to wear gloves.
 That way, you’ll avoid having to walk around for a few days with stains on your hands.

 Apply the colour to your visible roots first, then work your way to the tips.
-Make sure the colour is evenly spread out and reapply the product on any strands of hair you’ve overlooked.
-If needed, ask a friend or family member to help you out.
+Make sure the colour is evenly spread out and reapply the product to any strands of hair you’ve overlooked.
+If you feel the need, ask a friend or family member to help you out.

-Once the time listed on the instructions is up, rinse your hair.
-This step is essential.
-Take the time to rinse your hair thoroughly to get rid of the product.
-You’ll know you’ve done so when the water draining away is transparent again.
-To finish, apply the conditioner that usually comes in the kit.
+Once you’ve waited for the amount of time indicated in the instructions, rinse your hair thoroughly to get rid of the product.
+This step is crucial.
+You’ll know you’ve gotten all the dye out when the water draining away is colourless again.